Gifts Mothers DayMothers DayDay for MothersFor Mothers Day

 • Anticipate ice needs.
 If your fridge doesn't have an icemaker, buy ice.
 You almost always need more than you think.

 • Serve a festive dessert.
 Cakes are always appropriate and appreciated.
-If you do not want to go for the clichéd tier cake, opt for cup cakes.
+If you do not want to go for the clichéd tier cake, opt for cup cakes, brownies, mousses, ice-cream or if its winters then serve something hot yet sweet.